dsh0416/perfcat/README.md

 # perfcat
-collect and concatenate performance information of graphics applications
+An open-source and free alternative to a Caniformia performance monitor tool, which collect and conCATenate PERFormance statistics of graphics applications.